 The website status.cloud.com provides transparency into security issues that have an ongoing impact on the customer.
 The site logs status and uptime information.
 There is an option to subscribe to updates about the platform or individual services.

 For security and performance reasons, Citrix recommends that customers do not install the Cloud Connector software on a domain controller.

-Additionally, the machines on which the Cloud Connector software is installed should be inside the customer’s private network and not in the DMZ.
+Also, Citrix strongly recommends that the machines on which the Cloud Connector software is installed reside within the customer’s private network and not in the DMZ.
 For network and system requirements and instructions for installing the Cloud Connector, see Create a resource location.